Major CIOB Roles - Patrick Weaver, FCIOB

 CIOB Time Management Working Group

-Patrick is a member of the CIOB time Management working group.
+Patrick was a member of the CIOB time Management working group.
 Between 2008 and 2010, the group was responsible for developing and publishing the CIOB Guide to Good Practice in the Management of Time in Complex Projects (published December 2010).
 He is currently part of the team working the update due for publication in 2018.

 To allow the innovations in The Guide to be used effectively, CIOB have also developing a new construction contract, its first major contract form in 140 years.The new Complex Projects Contract which puts time management at its heart can be used with, or without, Building Information Modelling (BIM) and has been drafted to work within any country and legal jurisdiction around the world.
 See more on the CIOB Contract.